hilariie/MapReduce/README.md

 ___
 ### File description
 * `config.yaml` - configure this file to change the outputs.
+  * threading: Option for switching between threading and multiprocessing.
   * path: Path to csv file containing data.
   * header: If the csv file has headers or not.
   * pattern: The program makes sure words match a particular pattern.